Analytic test configurations and geodesic rays: Convex motivation

 We observe that by the linear growth assumption it follows that the relative energy $\mathcal{E}(\phi_1,\phi_0)$ is finite.
 This energy has a cocycle property, namely if $\phi_0,$ $\phi_1$ and $\phi_2$ are equivalent with finite energy then

-which is easily seen to be equivalent to the fact that The energy along a smooth curve of convex functions with linear growth $\phi_t$ is related to the Monge-Amp\`ere measure of $\Phi(x,t):=\phi_t(x)$ by the identity
+which is easily seen to be equivalent to the fact that The energy along a smooth curve $\phi_t$ of convex functions with linear growth is related to the Monge-Amp\`ere measure of $\Phi(x,t):=\phi_t(x)$ by the identity

-Thus a smooth curve $\phi_t$ of equivalent convex functions of linear growth solves the HRMA equation if and only if $\Phi$ is convex and the energy $\mathcal{E}(\phi_t,\phi_a)$ is linear in $t$.\\
+Thus a smooth curve $\phi_t$ of equivalent convex functions of linear growth solves the HRMA equation if and only if $\Phi$ is convex and the energy $\mathcal{E}(\phi_t,\phi_a)$ is linear in $t$.

-As is noted in \cite{Yanir} the Cauchy problem is not always solvable.
-Nevertheless there is a standard way to produce solutions $\phi_t$ to the homogeneous Monge-Amp\`ere equation with given starting point $\phi_0=\phi$ and $t\in [0,\infty)$ using the Legendre transform.
+As is noted in \cite{Yanir2} this Cauchy problem is not always solvable.
+Nevertheless there is a standard way to produce solutions $\phi_t$ with $t\in [0,\infty)$ to the homogeneous Monge-Amp\`ere equation with given starting point $\phi_0=\phi$ using the Legendre transform.
 We give a brief account of this.

 For simplicity assume from now on that $\phi$ is differentiable and strictly convex.
-Recall that the Legendre transform of $\phi$, denoted by $\phi^*,$ is the function on $\Delta_{\phi}$ defined as (which we can also think of as being defined on the whole of $\mathbb{R}^n$, by being $+\infty$ outside of $\Delta_{\phi}$).
+Recall that the Legendre transform of $\phi$ is the function on $\Delta_{\phi}$ defined as (which we can also think of as being defined on the whole of $\mathbb{R}^n$, by being $-\infty$ outside of $\Delta_{\phi}$).
 Since $\phi^*$ is defined as the supremum of the linear functions $x\cdot y-\phi(x),$ it is convex.
-In fact, one can show that $\phi$ being differentiable and strictly convex implies that $\phi^*$ is also differentiable and strictly convex.
+In fact, one can show that $\phi$ being differentiable and strictly convex essentially implies that $\phi^*$ is also differentiable and strictly convex (see \cite[Theorem 1]{Rockafellar} for a precise statement that requires a further boundary condition).